geonetwork/doc/source/administrator-guide/configuring-the-catalog/system-configuration.rst

 - **Catalog identifier** A universally unique identifier (uuid) that distinguishes your catalog from any other catalog.
 This a unique identifier for your catalogue and its best to leave it as a uuid.
-It will be used by harvester using |project_name| protocol to identify the source catalog.
+It will be used by harvester using GeoNetwork protocol to identify the source catalog.

 - **Organization** The organization the node belongs to.
 Again, this is information that helps identify the catalogue to a human user.